The Natural History and Antiquities of Selborne

 The Natural History and Antiquities of Selborne, or just The Natural History of Selborne is a book by English parson-naturalist Gilbert White (1720–1793).
 It was first published in 1789 by his brother Benjamin.
 It has been continuously in print since then, with nearly 300 editions up to 2007.

-The book was published late in White's life, compiled from a mixture of his letters to other naturalists—Thomas Pennant and Daines Barrington; a 'Naturalist's Calendar' (in the second edition) comparing phenology observations made by White and William Markwick of the first appearances in the year of different animals and plants; and observations of natural history organized more or less systematically by species and group.
+The book was published late in White's life, compiled from a mixture of his letters to other naturalists—Thomas Pennant and Daines Barrington; a 'Naturalist's Calendar' (in the second edition) comparing phenological observations made by White and William Markwick of the first appearances in the year of different animals and plants in South East England, particularly in and around Selborne and Sussex; and observations of natural history organized more or less systematically by species and group.
 A second volume, less often reprinted, covered the antiquities of Selborne.
-Some of the letters were never posted, and were written for the book.
+Some of the letters were never posted and were written for the book.

 White's Natural History was at once well received by contemporary critics and the public, and continued to be admired by a diverse range of nineteenth and twentieth century literary figures.
 His work has been seen as an early contribution to ecology and in particular to phenology.
 The book has been enjoyed for its charm and apparent simplicity, and the way that it creates a vision of pre-industrial England.

 The original manuscript has been preserved and is displayed in the Gilbert White museum at The Wakes, Selborne.